Skip to content

 Telco Subscriber Survival Curve

-This curve provides the probability that an account remains active after a given number of months, e.g., 10, 20, 30 months gives 85%, 80%, and 77%.
+This curve provides the probability that an account remains active after a given number of months, e.g., 12, 24, 36 months gives 84%, 79%, and 75%.

-A drawback of this non-parametric method is that the LTV is determined by how much historic data you have.
-The table below, from the same linked spreadsheet above, calculates the estimated value, but having restricted the available history to each corresponding bin.
+The table below, from the same linked spreadsheet above, shows the estimated survival value, but having restricted the available history to each corresponding bin.

 Kaplan-Meier Expected Mean Value For Various Tenures